MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 ---

-# Set up customer intent agents in Microsoft Copilot studio
+# Configure intent-based follow-up suggestions for customer intent agents

-With the help of customer intent agents, bot owners no longer need to create and author bots to work for intent.
-It also takes away the effort of creating a bunch of manual bot topics that could be deprecated.
+With the help of customer intent agents, owners of customer intent agents no longer need to create and author customer intent agents to work for intent.
+It also takes away the effort of creating a bunch of manual customer intent agents topics that could be deprecated.

-Customer intent agent discovers historical data and maintains an up-to-date intent library, along with the attributes to support intent determination, interview, and fulfillment, leading to much higher deflection.
+Intent assist discovers historical data and maintains an up-to-date intent library, along with the attributes to support intent determination, interview, and fulfillment, leading to much higher deflection.

 ## Prerequisites